mortonprod/tripster/README.md

 # Issues

-How do we get images in the iframe context when it will not have the access rights to get to that webpage?
+* How do we get images in the iframe context when it will not have the access rights to get to that webpage?
 No access to cookies or JWT
+* Will need to update to manifest version 3 by the end of the year but can't now since can't run wasm in extension with this.

 # Reference